inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_domain_name.md

 : **Field**: `mutual_tls_authentication.truststore_warnings`

 `ownership_verification_certificate_arn`
 : The ARN of the public certificate issued by ACM to validate ownership of your custom domain.
-Only required when configuring mutual TLS and using an ACM imported or private CA certificate ARN as the RegionalCertificateARN.

 : **Field**: `ownership_verification_certificate_arn`